bayeslife/learn-tensorflow/learn-object-detection.md

 ## Tools
 The [tensorflow js visualization helper](https://js.tensorflow.org/api_vis/latest/) appears to be quite useful.
+[This](https://storage.googleapis.com/tfjs-vis/mnist/dist/index.html) demonstrates how it can be used.

 api,
 transfer learning and object detection.